 Let’s examine the overall construction of the deck.
 See anything unique?
 It definitely does not look a typical downhill longboard.

-One of the most unique aspects of the Landyachtz Evo is the wedging.
+One of the unique aspects of the Landyachtz Evo is the wedging.
 Wedging refers to the angle of the necks of the board.
 On the Evo, the front is wedged 15 degrees and the back is de-wedged 15 degrees.

 What that does that mean to me, you ask?
 Let me explain.
 All longboard trucks have a base angle which is angle of the hanger of the truck to the baseplate.
 Typically the base angle is 50 degrees.